eviedense/CI.SI/WRITING/PART 1 - VENDETTA (REVISED).md

 Cisila suddenly felt sapped of her strength.
 Staring up at Mikhail, who seemed unfazed, had made her realize how hard Mikhail had been hitting her.
 Her brain felt disoriented.
 Her entire body was numb.
 As she blinked, realizing this, Mikhail pulled the knife out of her hands.
 He made a 'tsk' noise, before plunging the knife into Cisila's stomach.
 She froze up, coughing up more blood.

 She wasn't able to stay conscious.
 But just before she slipped back into the nothingness she was so familiar with, she saw Mikhail turn around to look at a figure in the doorway. *"What the fuck...?!"* Mikhail's distinct voice echoed in her ears, reverbrating off of non-existent walls.

+It was Dani.
+Cisila felt relieved.
+She was safe...

-She hit the floor and lost consciousness once more.
+Letting go of herself, she hit the floor and lost consciousness.

 -